High Vacuum: Critical reception

-"Maine's style is stiff and pompous, but it moves the story along purposefully; his characters are oversimplified but vivid and forceful at times...The only thing really wrong with the book, in fact, is the science in it.
-Maine's physics is bad, his chemistry worse...The gross errors in this novel are in the area of common knowledge (as if a Western hero should saddle up a pueblo and ride off down the cojone): any one of them could have been corrected by ten minutes with a dictionary or an encyclopedia."
+"Maine's style is stiff and pompous, full of tautologies, but it moves the story along purposefully; his characters are oversimplified but vivid and forceful...The only thing really wrong with the book, in fact, is the science in it.
+Maine's physics is bad, his chemistry worse...The gross errors in this novel are in the area of common knowledge (as if a Western hero should saddle up a pueblo and ride off down the cojones): any one of them could have been corrected by ten minutes with a dictionary or an encyclopedia."